clingen-data-model/allele/source/allele/conceptual/amino_acid_reference_sequence.md

 Scope and Usage
 ---------------

-A ProteinReferenceSequence is used to denote the particular sequence of amino acids resulting from the translation of a TranscriptReferenceSequence.
+A AminoAcidReferenceSequence is used to denote the particular sequence of amino acids resulting from the translation of a TranscriptReferenceSequence.

 Exclusions and Limitations
 --------------------------